Food is good medicine. That’s especially true when you have ulcerative colitis (UC), which is a type of inflammatory bowel disease (IBD).

 Snacks

-- spinach artichoke yogurt dip
+- spinach-artichoke yogurt dip

 - mushrooms stuffed with chopped spinach and farmer’s cheese

-- carrot, beet, and celeriac root chips
+- carrot, beet, and celery root chips

 - lactose-free yogurt topped with banana slices and nut butter